parthyadav3105/csfreshers/README.md

 In bug bounty programs you have to find bugs and you get paid for reporting bugs, especially those pertaining to exploits and vulnerabilities.

-### Personal note
-Read as much as you can.
-Don't wait for anyone to come and teach something.
-Just go to the web and start learning.

 ### Thank you !!
 I thank you for reading this long :)
 You can give your feedback by commenting in feedback issue.